Athletic Training

 EMS Educational Institute

-The Department of Athletic Training, through the Pennsylvania Department of Health, is authorized to operate as a BLS Institute, which allows us to offer students the opportunity to pursue coursework necessary to pursue certification as an Emergency Medical Technician (EMT).
+The Department of Athletic Training, through the Pennsylvania Department of Health, is authorized to operate as a BLS Institute, which allows us to offer the direct admit students the opportunity to pursue coursework necessary to pursue certification as an Emergency Medical Technician (EMT).
 Duquesne University secured initial accreditation in October 2012, and continues to maintain that status.
 Following course completion our students are permitted to sit for the certification exam in pursuit of the EMT credential.

-Course Registrants Practical Exam Outcomes Written Exam 1st Time Passing Rate Written Exam Overall Passing Rate
+Semester Course Registrants Practical Exam Outcomes Written Exam 1st Time Passing Rate Written Exam Overall Passing Rate

 Spring 2023 14 100%